 - a) The batteries will be represented as small cubes which have to be transported and inserted to a predefined pocket in a car model; - b) A model of a broken truck will have to be pushed away from the playing field.
 On the border of the destination area, traffic signs will have to be placed; - c) Spilled cargo, represented as cubes, will have to be moved to a specific area on the playing field and possibly placed onto a truck model.

 2. Robot

-The robot is fully autonomous and must not be dangerous or excessively annoying.
+The must not be dangerous or excessively annoying.